 7. Sort out storage ASAP

 You’d be surprised at how much more storage you actually need that what you think you need.
-Making provision for all the things you haven’t designated space for yet is vital – it will keep areas in use from becoming cluttered.
-And plan your storage right.
+Make provision for all the things you haven’t designated space for yet.
+This is vital – it will keep areas in use from becoming cluttered.
+Finally, plan your storage right.
 It’s no good having everything piled up in an inaccessible way.

 8. Don’t neglect the clients

 As far as business goes, it’s usually business as usual.
 Your core work should be able to continue around the move.
 Retail companies should be apply to supply and deliver.
 Service providers should not have to cut services.
 Additionally, if any part of business is likely to be adversely affected, consider informing key clients of this.
 All client-facing staff must be especially wary for potential problems during this time.